-Anyway there is a lot of options to analyze your flight route.
-Alternative option to insight your flight route is the cockpit view (Pic.
+Anyway, there is a lot of options to analyze your flight route.
+An alternative option to insight your flight route is the cockpit view (Pic.
 16 – 19).
 This option is available on the Flightradar24.com server for a basic account.
 You can see there the plane location in real-time and due to this check the regions clearly visible from the passenger view.

 - What would you like to see?
 Above I have described the ways to check your route.
 Now you need to precise which side of view will be more interesting for you.
 If you are going to do round trip then fine, but if you planning to go only one way on this route or on your way down will be dark this consideration can be important.
-I always chose more interesting site on first route, because on the way back can be cloudy and even in daylight conditions I will see nothing.
+I always chose a more interesting site on the first route, because on the way back can be cloudy and even in daylight conditions I will see nothing.
 For example, when I am planning to go from Amsterdam to Marseille I will choose the right side first because the view can be more interesting (the Alps) (Pic.
 20).

-In other example during the flight from Kathmandu to Singapore I would also sit on the left side, because the Mt.
+In another example, during the flight from Kathmandu to Singapore I would also sit on the left side, because the Mt.
 Everest and Kanchenjunga are to be seen there (Pic.
 21).

 When you know what side of the plane are you interested in you must choose your plane seat.
 The best website, where you can check the seat properties in all types of aircraft is Seatguru.com.
-Is highly advisable to check the plane seat properties on this server especially when you would like to have a great view outside without the missing window (Pic.
+It is highly advisable to check the plane seat properties on this server especially when you would like to have a great view outside without the missing window (Pic.
 22).

-On top of that you can considerate which seat will be the best for you possibly as far as possible from the wings.
-To be honest the best are the seats between the front and the wings, however we should consider the safety also.
+On top of that, you can considerate which seat will be the best for you possibly as far as possible from the wings.
+To be honest, the best are the seats between the front and the wings, however we should consider safety also.
 The safest seats on a plane are near the tail (Pic.
 24, 25).